-Veteran Farrier, Steve Norman reports, “I have probably seen more abscesses in the past few months than I have probably seen in any spring in the last 10 years”.
+Veteran Farrier, Steve Norman, in 2019 reports, “I have probably seen more abscesses in the past few months than I have probably seen in any spring in the last 10 years”.

 DESCRIPTION: Moisture and mud makes for soft feet, predisposing the hoof to injury from sharp rocks or other piercing environmental objects, or separations between the live sole and the horny sole.
 Once a bruise, separation or penetration has occurred, bacteria can then infiltrate.
 If there is insufficient beneficial bacteria present to overcome the pathogenic bacteria then infection will manifest.
 Pus and serum are forced from inside the hard structure of the hoof, and out more often than not, through the coronet band or heel bulb.
 If it is a mild abscess you may not even realise until your farrier finds a rotting hole in the sole or hoof wall.
 Bear in mind a hoof abscess can be a warning sign of a laminitic episode, so addressing dietary intake is important.

 - Slight or intermittent lameness, that progresses to no weight-bearing on the affected leg